mshanGithub/msbotframework/specs/testing/testing.md

 Testing a conversational application is often complex and it involves several different layers.
 The guidance, samples and tools required to test bots are diverse and scattered in different projects, documents and samples.

-A conversational application is made of of code, cognitive models and several other external services.
+A conversational application is made of of code, cognitive models, one or many taget channels and several other external services.

 This document describes the different types of tests that can be used in a conversational solution and outlines the requirements that we should address to make easier to test bots throughout their life cycle.